Grief and Loss Therapy

 Over time, many clients begin to experience:

-greater clarity and understanding of their grief
+Greater clarity and understanding of their grief

-reduced daily emotional overwhelm and anxiety
+Reduced daily emotional overwhelm and anxiety

-healthier ways of relating to themselves and others
+Healthier ways of relating to themselves and others

-a more grounded sense of identity and direction
+A more grounded sense of identity and direction

-the capacity to carry loss while still creating a meaningful life
+The capacity to carry loss while still creating a meaningful life

 You do not need to navigate grief alone.
 Therapy can support you in making sense of your experiences and discovering solutions from within.